Borrower’s reminder and information for private consumer loan applicant

-Taking a loan is an important decision that involves certain risks.
-We consider it our duty to help you in the process of making this decision.
+Taking a loan is an important decision, one that involves risks.
+We want to help you make this decision.

 When applying for a loan, you need to think through and find answers to the following questions: